 - 1. The grantee certifies that it will or will continue to provide a drug-free workplace by: - 1.1.
 Publishing a statement notifying employees that the unlawful manufacture, distribution, dispensing, possession or use of a controlled substance is prohibited in the grantee's workplace and specifying the actions that will be taken against employees for violation of such prohibition; - 1.2.
-Establishing an ongoing drug-free awareness program to inform employees about - 1.2.1.
+Establishing an ongoing drug-free awareness program to inform employees about - 1:2.1.
 The dangers of drug abuse in the workplace; - 1.2.2.
 The grantee's policy of maintaining a drug-free workplace; - 1.2.3.
 Any available drug counseling, rehabilitation, and employee assistance programs; and - 1.2.4.
 The penalties that may be imposed upon employees for drug abuse violations occurring in the workplace; - 1.3.
-Making it a requirement that each employee to be engaged in the performance of the grant be given a copy of the statement required by paragraph (a); - 1.4.
+Making It a requirement that each employee to be engaged in the performance of the grant be given a copy of the statement required by paragraph (a); - 1.4.
 Notifying the employee in the statement required by paragraph (a) that, as a condition of employment under the grant, the employee will - 1.4.1.
 Abide by the terms of the statement; and - 1.4.2.
 Notify the employer in writing of his or her conviction for a violation of a criminal drug statute occurring in the workplace no later than five calendar days after such conviction: - 1.5.
 Notifying the agency in writing, within ten calendar days after receiving notice under subparagraph 1.4.2 from an employee or otherwise receiving actual notice of such conviction.
-Employers of convicted employees must provide notice, including position title, to every grant officer on whose grant activity the convicted employee was working, unless the Federal agency has designated a central point for the receipt of such notices.
-Notice shall include the identification number(s) of each affected grant;
+Employers of convicted employees must provide notice, including position title, to every grant officer on whose grant activity the convicted employee was working, unless the Federal agency.

-Vendor Initials R
+Vendor Initials Ref